Guide to what’s on in London over Easter 2018

 - 1 April : Project Midnight & Beyond – A Spring Festival

 Easter Sunday party featuring live music, DJs, creative cocktails and Easter Egg hunt.
 Eggs will be hidden around the venue, with revellers invited to take them to the bar for a crack to find out if you’ve won a prize.
 8pm-4am.
 Tickets: 0.88p!
 Studio 88, Clareville House, 47 Whitcomb Street, Westminster, WC2H 7DH.
 Nearest station: Piccadilly Circus.
 For tickets, visit DesignMyNight.

 For a guide to what else is on in London in April, click here.

-Posted on 13 March 2018, in Families, Festivals, London and tagged April 2018, Easter, Families, london, March 2018, school holidays, Things to do in London, What's On Guide.
+Posted on 13 Mar 2018, in Families, Festivals, London and tagged April 2018, Easter, Families, London, March 2018, school holidays, Things to do in London, What's On Guide.
 Bookmark the permalink.
 2 Comments.